Managing Sick Leave

 Research shows that a program focused on early intervention and return to work is an effective way to reduce the rate of health-related absences and shorten the time an employee is absent from work.

 Early Intervention & Return to Work e-Learning Series

-This e-learning series for supervisors will help you manage your employees who are ill or injured, whether they are still at work, off work or returning to work after a period of absence.
+This e-learning series for supervisors will help you manage your employees who are ill or injured, whether they're still at work, off work, or returning to work after a period of absence.
 These quick, just-in-time e-learning modules only take a few minutes to work through.

 Short Term Sick Leave

 When an employee calls in sick or injured, it’s important to keep the lines of communication open.
 See Short Term Sick Leave for Supervisors for more about your roles and responsibilities.